chutney-testing/chutney-testing.github.io-legacy/docs/installation/ci_cd/scenario_sync.md

     Now your scenario is created on the server ! :material-rocket:

-## update your scenario on chutney server
+## Update your scenario on chutney server

 After editing your scenario kotlin code, jut call synchronize function again.

 !!! warning "Don't forget !"
     Don't forget to call synchronize with `updateRemote = true`

-Now your scenario is updated on the server ! :material-rocket-launch:
+Now your scenario is updated on Chutney server ! :material-rocket-launch:

+!!! tip "Synchronize from your integration server"
+    * Push Kotlin scenarios source code to a centralized repository hosted on SCM server (github, gitlab, bitbucket...).
+    * Call synchronize main from an integration server(jenkins, gitlab CI, github actions...) to update scenarios on your remote Chutney instance.
+    * Synchronize call can be scheduled just before running your test campaigns to have up-to-date scenarios.

 ## Configure your environment on the server